 Description:Jerzy's maternal grandfather Juliusz Bielski was first arrested by the NKWD and held in prison.
 He and his wife, Eleanor Bielski, were then deported from Lwow to Kazakhstan in winter 1940 (13 April?) - to Semipalatynsk Oblast, Station Angestobe, Zarminskji Rajon, Sowhoz Krasnyj Skolowod.
 Here, Juliusz was in charge of 30 camels.
 They lived in a "dug-out".
 The housekeeper Pani Hermanowska from their house in Lwow, 42 Kopernicus Street, was left in the house to take care of everything.
 She sent food and clothing parcels to Juliusz and Eleanor.
 Juliusz died in Kazakhstan.
 His wife Eleanor was repatriated to Poland in 1950, deranged by her experience.

 Their two sons Adam and Roman escaped via Hungry and fought in the Polish Army, first in France and then evacuated to Britain.
 They were both Cavalry Officers and fought with the 1st Armoured Division.

-When news of the deportations filtered through in Lwow, Juliusz orgainsed a paid guide who then escorted their daughter Jadwiga (Jerzy's mother), with her children (Jerzy and his brother), to the German side of occupied Poland and out of Lwow.
+When news of the deportations filtered through in Lwow, Juliusz organised a paid guide who then escorted their daughter Jadwiga (Jerzy's mother), with her children (Jerzy and his brother Andrzej) out of Lwow to the German side of occupied Poland.